 For the purposes of Building our Regions, a 'project' is considered to be the entire scope of works identified in the application.
-On this basis, a project may, for example, comprise multiple stages that will all be undertaken with program funding; one stage of a larger multi-stage development that is being funded over a period of years; or a discrete standalone undertaking.
+A project may, for example, comprise multiple stages that will all be undertaken with program funding; one stage of a larger multi-stage development that is being funded over a period of years; or a discrete standalone undertaking.